mlswg/mls-extensions/draft-ietf-mls-extensions.md

 management more costly than via extension-specific proposals, which can, for example, include only the data to be changed for a given GroupContext extension, or define semantics that allow modification based on local data only.

-## Extension Design Guidance

-While extensions can modify the protocol flow of MLS and the associated properties in arbitrary ways, the base MLS protocol already enables a number of functionalities that extensions can use without modifying MLS itself.
-Extension authors should consider using these built-in mechanisms before employing more intrusive changes to the protocol.

 # Extensions